eliranwong/toolmate/README.md

 Go Beyond the limitations: AgentMake AI supports custom tools to extend its capabilities.
 You can create [AgentMake AI custom tools](https://github.com/eliranwong/agentmake/blob/main/docs/create_tools.md) to meet your own needs.

+# Disclaimer

+In response to your instructions, ToolMate AI is capable of applying tools to generate files or make changes.
+Please use it with your sound judgment and at your own risk.
+We will not take any responsibility for any negative impacts, such as data loss or other issues.

 # ToolMate AI (BEFORE VERSION 2)

 [ToolMate AI](https://toolmate.ai/), formerly known as LetMeDoIt AI, is a cutting-edge AI companion that seamlessly integrates agents, tools, and plugins to excel in conversations, generative work, and task execution.
 With the ability to perform multi-step actions, users can customize workflows to tackle complex projects with ease.